Lila's Forensic Pathway

 • Internship and applied experience appear central, not peripheral

-• Good match for DNA / biology / lab-oriented interest
+• Good match for her DNA / biology interest and desire to grow into technical forensic work

 Admissions read